-name The filename or pathname of an executable file
+The file name or path name of an executable file. name

-option

-A single letter representing a command option By convention, most options are preceded with a dash.
-Option letters can sometimes be grouped together as in - abcd or alternatively they are specified individually as in - a - b - c - d.
+option A single letter representing a command option.
+By convention, most options are preceded with a dash.
+Option letters can sometimes be grouped together as in -abcd or specified individually as in -a -b -c -d.
 The method of specifying options depends on the syntax of the individual command.
-In the latter method of specifying options, arguments can be given to the options.
-For example, the - f option for many commands often takes a following filename argument.
+Options specified individually can be given arguments.
+For example, the -f option for many commands often takes a following file name argument.

-cmdarg A pathname or other command argument not beginning with a dash or a period (.).
-It may also be a dash alone by itself indicating the standard input.
+A path name or other command argument not beginning with a dash.
+It may cmdarg also be a dash alone by itself, indicating the standard input.